Catherine Arnott Smith

 LIS 655 Collection management

-Smith, CA & Keselman, A. (2021).
+C. A. Smith & A. Keselman.
+(2020).
 Consumer health informatics: Enabling digital health for everyone.
-Chapman & Hall/CRC Press.
+Chapman & Hall/CRC Healthcare Informatics Series.
+CRC Press.